The Best First Foods for Babies 6 to 9 Months

 - Avocado slices

-- To help your baby get and stay excited about eating solid foods, grind up whatever the family is having for dinner and serve that on a plate.
+To help your baby get and stay excited about eating solid foods, serve a version of whatever the family is having for dinner.
 Remember to steam or mash, grind or chop foods into appropriate softness and sizes to prevent choking.
+Some baby dinner ideas:

 - Well-cooked rice, soft veggies, and chicken